Using insight and measurement to improve employee engagement at Granite Services

 Along with a template design, Sue says “we updated the overall content and tone of the communications.
 It now includes information that gives employees a view across the organization – such as what’s happening in every region and in different functions – along with an employee recognition section.”

 “During my audit I saw that videos could help deliver a face-to-face experience, so we embed video in our emails whenever possible – automatically creating a more engaging experience.”

-“I was really pleased to implement Newsweaver Internal Connect because it gave me so many great capabilities in our corporate email communications that I didn’t have before.
+“I was really pleased to implement Poppulo because it gave me so many great capabilities in our corporate email communications that I didn’t have before.
 It also significantly reduced production time, allowing us to send truly timely information.

 Now I can customize the message to my audience, and track metrics.
 The reporting tools are fantastic because I can see not only how many people are reading the newsletter, but also what stories they’re reading.

 This is really valuable because if I get a story that gets a lot of clicks, or has a lot of conversation around it, it gives me a good clue to do more stories around this topic, and follow up.
 Our CEO appreciates the reporting –if he has a message in there, I can tell him how many employees read it.”

 What’s next for corporate email at Granite?

 - Increased targeting and personalization – Sue’s next step is to expand the newsletter to be personalized by regions and functions so she can target more specific messages and audiences.